aloware/laravel-cursor-pagination/README.md

 ```
 cursor=eyJpZCI6MTAsIl9wb2ludHNUb05leHRJdGVtcyI6dHJ1ZX0=
 ```
 and the cursor value is encoded(base64).
-If you encode this you'll we something like:
+If you decode it, you'll we something like:

 ```
 {"id":10,"_pointsToNextItems":true}